 Founder / Artistic Director

-Ezra Myles is a Multidisciplinary Artist, Choreographer, Illustrator, Poet, Videographer, Event Producer, and Arts Educator based in Oakland, CA with over a decade of experience in events, public service and performing arts.
+Ezra Myles is an award-winning Choreographer, Illustrator, Poet, Videographer, Event Producer, and Arts Educator based in Oakland, CA with over a decade of experience in events, public service and performing arts.
 Inspired by his upbringing in Newark, NJ, Ezra creates and curates art experiences that bridge the gap between the shared cultural legacies of the African Diaspora.
 He weaves digital media and dance with public service, arts programming, and events to engage and empower BIPOC communities through the lens of Carnival as a multiethnic celebration of liberation, resilience, joy, and heritage.

 Ezra's creative journey began early.
 Upon graduating The Pingry School in 2010, he had won multiple competitions on a youth stepping team, co-founded The Pingry School’s first student-led hip-hop dance team, illustrated original comics, studied Art History at Johns Hopkins University and Cartooning at the School of Visual Arts.